 - Neat Appearance.
 Not every summer job forbids piercings or tattoos, but make sure your teen targets employers with a culture that match own style.
 That said, a neat, well-kept appearance matters, no matter the length of hair or number of piercings.
 Help your teen identify options (clear studs, for example) that will allow them their own style without taking them out of the running for coveted jobs.

 - Be Reachable.
 Summer jobs are often about last minute changes in shifts.
-“When someone gets sick, or we get a new catering event, we often have to staff up quickly,” said Dee Cruz, Resort Manager for Schlitterbahn in South Padre Island.
+“When someone gets sick, or we get a new catering event, we often have to staff up quickly,” said Dee Cruz, Resort Manager for the former Schlitterbahn in South Padre Island.
 “Believe me, we notice the kids who respond quickly, even if the answer is no. We know we can reach out to them again in the future.”
 Make sure your teen has a mobile phone or some way of being reached, generally by text.
 Then help them understand the importance of responding to text requests and phone calls.

 - Personality Over Skills.
 Everyone likes to have skills to bring to a workplace, but employers who hire young workers are looking for one key thing: personality.
 “I’m always looking for great personalities that will deliver that great guest experience,” said James MacAlpine, Director of Marketing for Schlitterbahn in Galveston.
 “I can teach tasks, but I can’t change someone’s personality.”
 Your teen may have a wonderful personality but may not let it shine.
 Teens who gain experience through volunteering or working in groups tend to be more comfortable showing the engaging side of their personality.